ABOUT AMERICAN FORESTS:

 About our Work

-California’s forests are facing unprecedented threats from rising temperatures, increased and prolonged drought, and larger and more intense wildfires.
-The combined effects of these changes and extreme events are severely stressing the region’s iconic forests and diminishing the natural benefits of California forests provide including carbon sequestration, water supply and quality, wildlife habitat, recreation, and timber production.
+The forests of the Western United States are facing unprecedented threats from rising temperatures, increased and prolonged drought, and larger and more intense wildfires.
+The combined effects of these changes and extreme events are severely stressing the region’s iconic forests and diminishing the natural benefits of forests provide including carbon sequestration, water supply and quality, wildlife habitat, recreation, and timber production.
 The science is clear that action is needed now to protect these natural benefits.

-While American Forests is actively engaged in activities across the country, leadership has prioritized California as both an area of concern and opportunity.
-As such, American Forests has committed resources to best accelerate the pace and scale of forest restoration efforts through collaborative conservation.
-As a non-governmental organization that can truly work across landscapes (public and private lands with public and private funds), American Forests hopes to provide support, innovative science-based solutions, technical assistance, and policy insights to build upon state-wide efforts.
+American Forests is committed accelerate the pace and scale of forest restoration efforts through collaborative conservation.
+As a non-governmental organization that can truly work across landscapes, American Forests hopes to provide support, innovative science-based solutions, technical assistance, and policy insights to accelerate climate informed restoration.